qiime2/docs/source/16s-overview.md

 It also performs an initial positive filtering step, where it discards any reads which do not have a minimum 60% identity similarity to sequences from the 85% OTU GreenGenes database.
 If you don't want to do this default positive filtering to GreenGenes step, you can use a different positive filter with the [denoise-other](https://docs.qiime2.org/2018.6/plugins/available/deblur/denoise-other/) tool.

-Because it uses the pre-packaged model, you can only use deblur to denoise Illumina data.
+Because it uses a pre-packaged error model, you can only use deblur to denoise Illumina data.
 Deblur's [denoise-16S](https://docs.qiime2.org/2018.6/plugins/available/deblur/denoise-16S/) method can also currently only denoise single-end reads.
 It will accept unmerged paired-end reads as input, it just won't do anything with the reverse reads.
 As discussed above, deblur can however take in _merged_ reads and treat them as single-end reads.